edlovesjava/vividcodes-graph-rag/prd/STORY_005_TASK_BREAKDOWN.md

 **Current Status**:

-- ✅ TASK 1 completed successfully with comprehensive implementation
+- ✅ TASK 1 completed successfully with comprehensive implementation and testing
+- ✅ TASK 2 completed with robust SubProject detection for Maven, Gradle, and NPM projects
+- ✅ TASK 3 completed with full hierarchical relationship creation and testing
-- 🔄 Ready to proceed with TASK 2: SubProject Detection
+- 🔄 Ready to proceed with TASK 4: SubProject Metadata Enhancement

 ## Testing Strategy